 Is there a difference between what us Westerners serve for potato salad?
 Well, yes.
 Even though I have a German heritage from both my parents, I had only enjoyed the creamy potato salad.
 It typically features some combination of peeled Russet potatoes, hard-boiled eggs, pickles, celery, and often a touch of mustard.
 If you have not had a chance to try this recipe yet, you can find that here.

 Then I got married and my mother-in-law made Warm German potato salad.
-German Potato Salad, tends to be served warm and features unpeeled red potatoes.
+I am not sure if her recipe is an authentic German potato salad; however, she served it warm and hers featured unpeeled red potatoes.
 It’s loaded with bacon and dressed in a delicious combination of vinegar and bacon grease.
 I was immediately hooked.

 Warm Potato Salad

 The thing that makes this potato salad radically different from any that I had ever eaten before, is that it’s most often served warm.
 You’ll also see it served cold and at room temperature, whatever suits your fancy.
 But I highly recommend eating it warm.